tinode/chat/README.md

 When user's `me` topic comes online (i.e. an authenticated session attaches to `me` topic), a `{pres}` packet is sent to `me` topics of all other users, who have peer to peer subscriptions with the first user.

+## General considerations

+Timestamps are always represented as RFC 3999-formatted string with precision to milliseconds and timezone always set to UTC, e.g. `"2015-10-06T18:07:29.841Z"`.

+Whenever base64 encoding is mentioned, it means base64 URL encoding with padding characters stripped, see RFC 4648.

 ## Connecting to the server

 Client establishes a connection to the server over HTTP.
 Server offers two end points: